rust-lang/book/second-edition/src/ch20-03-designing-the-interface.md

 that when trying to design some code, writing the client interface first can really help guide your design.
-Write the API of the code to be structured in the way you'd want to call it, then implement the functionality within that structure rather than implementing the functionality then desiging the public API.
+Write the API of the code to be structured in the way you'd want to call it, then implement the functionality within that structure rather than implementing the functionality then designing the public API.

 ### Code Structure if We Could Use `thread::spawn`